GlobalWebIndex/platform2.0-set-challenge/README.md

     | 400 | Client Error |
     | 404 | Not Found  |
     | 500 | Server Error |

+### Bonus

+1. #### Performance Tests
+Include a relevant performance test suite for above endpoints using any framework of your choice (though we prefer k6.io)

+2. #### CI /CD
+Could you provide a workflow that builds and starts application run your existing test suites and informs with the results back to the end user

 In case you are not able to implement something you would normally implement for time reasons, make it clear with a comment.
 Feel free to ask questions if something is not clear, please give your best shot on this task.